mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 ruled this region of space during the reign of the era of the Ziru Sirka.
-While the influence of Makhidkarun is obvious to those familiar with the company, the origins of Dudin’s rather unique application of its culture and techniques has been lost in the annals of time.
-Dudin’s current modus operandi has been practiced since the dark ages of the Long Night.
+While the influence of Makhidkarun is obvious to those familiar with the company, the origins of Dudin's rather unique application of its culture and techniques has been lost in the annals of time.
+Dudin's current modus operandi has been practiced since the dark ages of the Long Night.

 Dudin strictly manages its population to ensure